aridiosilva/TDD/README.md

 Method execution order starts with the given test case and goes up the super class chain until you get to the top of the hierarchy.

-Subclassing test cases with managed resources
+### Subclassing test cases with managed resources

-Here, things get trickier.
+Here, things get trickier:

-The order of @Before methods goes from the top to the bottom of the hierarchy: parent, child, child of child.
+* The order of *@Before methods* goes from the top to the bottom of the hierarchy: parent, child, child of child.

-The order of @After methods goes from the bottom to the top of the hierarchy: child of child, child, parent.
+* The order of *@After methods* goes from the bottom to the top of the hierarchy: child of child, child, parent.

 For example: